 The former center for the Chicago Bulls has a net worth of $50 million.
 He was the highest Canadian drafted player in the 2011 NBA draft.
 His earlier professional basketball career contracts, organisation salary, brand sponsorships are some of the sources of the income.
 He also has a vast social media presence on varied platforms and endorses several brands.

 Tristan Thompson last played for the Chicago Bulls in 2022.
 The predicted salary for Thompson in 2023 is $9.7 million.
 His primary sources of revenue come from his playing career with the Canadian National Basketball Team, the NBA, and endorsement deals.

 Tristan Thompson’s Endorsements

-Back in 2020, he also sold his gated mansion in LA's increasingly swank Encino neighbourhood, for $8.5 million, following his breakup with Khloe Kardashian due to a cheating scandal.
-As of now, the couple are back together.
-The nearly 10,000 sq. ft. manor houses 7 bedrooms and a total of 7.5 bathrooms, plus all the latest luxurious amenities.
+Back in 2020, he also sold his gated mansion in LA's increasingly swank Encino neighborhood, for $8.5 million, The 10,000 sq. ft. manor houses have 7 bedrooms and a total of 7 bathrooms, plus all the latest luxurious amenities.

 Thompson also owns a house at Cleveland earlier which he sold after he joined the Boston celtics.
 The lakeside house has a six-bedroom, seven-bathroom for $2.5 million.
 The property also includes a wine cellar, billiards room, poker room, theater, a full bar, and a gym.